 Move pupils into their new Class

-Now select the year group for which you want to start moving children to new classes.
-This year will be highlighted yellow in the left column and will display all the children in that year in the right hand pupils column.
+Now select a year group to start moving children to their new classes.
+This year will be highlighted yellow in the left column and it will display all the children in that year in the right hand pupils column.

-Refer to the school's master list of pupils in a new class (say 7A).
+Refer to the school's MIS list of pupils in a new class (say 7A).
 It can be helpful to have this printed or open in a separate window.
-Then on Classlist click to select each of the pupils in the year group who will be in 7A.
+Then on Classlist click to select each of the pupils in the year group who will be in class 7A.

 [By selecting from the whole year group list it is quicker to find all the pupils for a whole class in one go.]